lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 $$
 </div>

-$\alpha$ is the probability that any particular lineage has gone extinct before time t.
+$\alpha$ is the probability that any particular lineage has gone extinct before time $t$.

-Note that when $n_0 = 1$ – that is, when we start with a single lineage - equations 10.12 and 10.13 simplify to (Raup 1985):
+Note that when $n_0 = 1$ – that is, when we start with a single lineage - equations 10.12 and 10.13 simplify to [@Raup1985-wn]:

 (eq.
 10.15)
 <div>